 Through this riveting documentary film, experience the challenges and triumphs of JJ.
 “Since intolerance has been the hardest part of our journey, we want to help educate society on unconscious bias.”
 School districts around the country are using JJ’s Journey to address issues on intolerance in addition to universities using the film as part of the autism curriculum for special education credentialing programs.

 JJ’s Journey was nominated for the 2009 Autism Society of America Media Excellence Award and showcased around the world as the Official Selection for many international film festivals.
-Lori and JJ have been featured on NBC and touted by Oprah as “Ambassadors of Hope” on Oprah’s Angel Network.
+Lori and JJ have been featured on NBC and touted by Oprah’s Angel Network as “Ambassadors of Hope.”
+In honor of their 10-year anniversary release of the film, she in partnership with her son as the illustrator, have published an award-winning workbook Myself, My Responsibility – tools to self-advocate sharing their simple 4-step process.
+Enjoy the video book reveal.

 Lori served an appointed seat on the California State Council of Developmental Disabilities Board of Directors from 2011 – 2015.
-She earned a Master’s degree in Leadership with a concentration in Developing Human Capacity in Organizations graduated summa cum laude from the University of Denver; and certification in Spiritual Direction, Leadership and Formation from the Leadership Institute in Orange, CA. Lori is also the founder and CEO of Transforming Lives Advocacy.
+She earned a master’s degree in leadership from the University of Denver; and specialty training in spiritual direction, leadership and faith formation from the Leadership Institute in Orange, CA. Lori is also the founder of Transforming Lives Advocacy.

 JJ’s Graduation Speech (this clip is not in the documentary as the film was released before JJ graduated from high school)